01-edu/public/subjects/keep-trying-or-giveup/README.md

 `retry` returns a function that calls and returns value from `callback` function passing its arguments and catches errors.
-If error is caught it should return the `callback` function.
+If error is caught it should return the `callback` function with catch.
 If number of errors exceeds `count` then throw an `Error`.

 > for count of 3, the function will be called at most 4 times: